ThetaData-API/thetadata-python/README.md

 ## Installation

 Java 11 or higher is required.
 If you are on Windows, Java 19 will automatically be installed for you.
+Python 10 or higher is **highly** recommended.

 `pip install thetadata`